 The Mission: The soldiers have to locate Private James Francis Ryan and bring him home.

 Who Survived: Ryan is successfully rescued, but most of Miller's team (including Miller) is killed, with the exception of Private Richard Reiben (Edward Burns) and Corporal Timothy E. Upham (Jeremy Davies).

 #1 on The Best War Movies Eversee more on Saving Private Ryan

 The Characters: A group of 300 battle-hardened Spartans led by King Leonidas (Gerard Butler).

 The Mission: The Spartans have to hold a pass against a vast army of thousands of Persians bent on conquering Greece.

 Who Survived: Poor Dilios, who lost an eye in an earlier engagement, is sent away to convince other Spartans to join the battle and defend Greece.
 Everyone who remained was slaughtered, though they do succeed in delaying the Persians for three days.

-#101 on The Most Rewatchable Moviessee more on 300
+#28 on The Best Epic Moviessee more on 300